- Becoming a potential adoptive parent

 If you are a pregnant woman or an expectant father and are contemplating allowing your child to be adopted, you may find the sections concerning birth parents' rights in our regulations helpful.

-- EEC Adoption Regulations & Policies
+- EEC Licensing Regulations and Policies

 - Adoption Information from the Executive Office of Health & Human Services